 How to Overcome Stage Fright?
 Physical manifestations of your body are the most visible indicator of stage fright when you are on stage.
 We tend to tighten every part of our body when facing a fearful situation like this.
 Try relieving your jitters by releasing the tension on your muscles one by one.
 First, try taking deep breaths and exhaling slowly to calm your mind and body.
 Loosen every part of your body from head to toe, starting with relaxing your face, then your neck – your shoulders – your chest – your abs – your thighs and eventually your feet.
 As you may have known, physical movements can change how you feel.
 Do these occasionally before and during your speech to feel at ease and redirect your nervousness.

 How to Overcome Stage Fright?
-This is a beautiful trick to clear up your tension, win back the attention of the audience and spice up the atmosphere.
-In this way, you can engage the whole room by making them think of an answer to your question while introducing what you will talk about.
+This is a beautiful trick to clear up your tension, win back the audience’s attention and spice up the atmosphere.
+In this way, you can engage the whole room by making them think of an answer to your question while introducing what you will discuss.
 You can use AhaSlides to create a multiple-choice or open-ended question and get answers from every audience member.
 Remember to make it relevant to the topic you are talking about, as well as not too specific and not requiring much expertise.
 You should also use a question that needs personal perspectives to encourage more involvement and in-depth thoughts from the audience.

 How to Overcome Stage Fright?
 This is easier said than done, but you can do it!
-You can connect with the audience by asking questions and getting them to interact, or let them make their questions, do some quizzes or even show visual reactions to your slides.
-You can try doing all of these with AhaSlides, which is a simple web tool to create interactive slides with any device.
-This does not only engage the audience throughout the speech but also fully indulges you in an enthusiastic atmosphere to present with much ease and confidence, so give it a try!
+You can connect with the audience by asking questions and getting them to interact, or let them make their questions, do some quizzes, or even show visual reactions to your slides.
+You can try doing all of these with AhaSlides, a simple web tool for creating interactive slides with any device.
+This engages the audience throughout the speech and fully indulges you in an enthusiastic atmosphere to present with much ease and confidence, so give it a try!

 Overcoming stage fright is tough – but so are you.
 Don’t forget to use AhaSlides and make presentations a source of joy now with AhaSlides!

 So, how to overcome stage fright?
 Mark Twain said: “There are two types of speakers.
 Those who get nervous and those who are liars”.
-Therefore, there are no worries about being nervous, accept that stress is everyday, and with our helpful suggestions, you are able to more confident to face pressure and become more energetic to present effectively and aspirationally.
+Therefore, there are no worries about being nervous or having stage fear; accept that stress is every day, and with our helpful suggestions, you can be more confident to face pressure and become more energetic to present effectively and aspirationally.